wxphp/wxphp/README.md

 using upstream wxWidgets packages since they are sometimes compiled with less features and there aren't 2.9.4 packages of wxWidgets available on ubuntu or debian repositories.

+## Linking statically to wxWidgets on Linux/Unix/MacOSX

+Statically linking is a good idea to package wxphp into rmp/deb files without dependencies on third party wxGTK packages that may be incompatible.
+On 64 bits static linking is impossible without the use of -fPIC or so that has been my experience, so here is the steps involved to achieve it.

+1. Compile wxWidgets with -fPIC

+	CFLAGS="-fPIC -O2 -Wall -W" CXXFLAGS="-fPIC -O2" \
+	../configure --prefix=/opt/wxWidgets-static --disable-shared --enable-monolithic

+2. Run the generated wxphp configure script with custom ld flags

+	LDFLAGS="-L/opt/wxWidgets-static/lib -pthread -lwx_gtk2u-2.9 -lwx_gtk2u_gl-2.9 -lwxregexu-2.9 -lwxscintilla-2.9 -lwxtiff-2.9" \
+	./configure --with-wxwidgets=/opt/wxWidgets-static --enable-wxwidgets-monolithic

+3. Strip debugging symbols for smaller library size

+	strip modules/wxwidgets.so

+If a smaller library size is wanted it could be achieved by playing with the GCC optimization flags, when compiling the wxWidgets library on the first step as on the second step.
+Some flags that could reduce the file size (a little bit) of final libraries as increase performance could be -Os and -s for example:

+	CFLAGS="-fPIC -Os -s" CXXFLAGS="-fPIC -Os -s"